The Independent Newspaper Group

-The Independent Newspaper Group (ING) is a newspaper publishing company based in Revere, Massachusetts.
-It publishes a number of local newspapers, serving Revere, Chelsea, Winthrop, Everett, Lynn, and many neighborhoods of Boston.
-It has a circulation of 76,100.
-As of 2013, Stephen Quigley is President and majority shareholder.
-Joshua Resnek was an original co-founder and served as vice-president for 12 years.
-The other Co-founders and current shareholders are Deb DiGregorio, Cary Shuman, Maureen DiBella, Seth Daniel and John Lynds.
+The Independent Newspaper Group (ING) is an American newspaper publishing company based in Revere, Massachusetts.
+It serves Revere, Chelsea, Winthrop, Everett, Lynn and many neighborhoods of Boston, and had a circulation of 76,100.
+As of 2013, Stephen Quigley is the president and majority shareholder.
+Joshua Resnek cofounded and served as vice president for twelve years.
+The other cofounders and current shareholders are Deb DiGregorio, Cary Shuman, Maureen DiBella, Seth Daniel and John Lynds.